 This seminar is the first of a series that will cover the complex topic of stormwater management.
 The complete series includes:

-Due to the complex nature of the topic there will be limited review of material presented in the other seminars.
+Due to the complex nature of the topic, there will be limited review of material presented from one seminar to the others.